second-state/wasm-joey/documentation/usage.md

 --data-raw '{"wasm_hex":"0x1234567890"}'
 ```
 ##### Large Files
-If the Wasm file is large (and subsequently the hex file is large), consider using the following method to call wasm-joey and load your `wasm` executable via curl by passing in a whole file as the data.
+If the Wasm file is large (and subsequently the hex file is large), consider using the following method to call wasm-joey and set your `wasm` executable inside wasm-joey via curl by passing in a whole file as the data.
 ```bash
 curl --location --request POST 'https://rpc.ssvm.secondstate.io:8081/api/executables' --header "Content-Type: application/json" --data @/media/nvme/hello/pkg/hello_lib_bg.hex
 ```